 To learn more about LET, please check out our help article.

-LET is now available to Office 365 Subscribers in the Insiders Channel and will be available to users of other channels later this year.
+LET is now available to Office 365 Subscribers in the Insiders Channel (Beta and Current Channel Preview) and will be available to users of other channels later this year.
 I’ll update this blog as LET becomes available to more channels.

 In the meantime, please provide feedback either in the comments below or through our normal channels and please note the function signature is subject to change based on feedback before moving to further rings.